metacpan/metacpan-cpan-extracted/distros/E/Export-These/README.md

 packages will automatically be installed into the target package with no extra configuration needed.

+Finally warnings about symbols redefinition in the export process (i.e. exporting to two subroutines with the same name into the same namespace) are silenced to keep warning noise to a minimum.
+The last symbol definition will ultimately be the one used.

 # MOTIVATION

 Suppose you have a server module, which uses a configuration module to process